elastic/integrations/docs/subobjects_adoption_guide.md

     Azure resource tags.
 ```

+Adding subobjects to a field definition is a great option for dealing with a field with dots in its name (like metric names or tag names from cloud providers) on existing data streams.
+The scope of the change is limited to that field.

 #### Per data stream

 You can also disable subobjects at the root level on the whole data stream.